2019 Update: This post was originally published in 2016, but we’ve updated our favorite white tops for work as of Feb. 2019 — see below!

 - 2019 Picks For Slightly Fancy White Tees:

 The Blouse Tee

 These tops are shaped like a tee (and are usually pullovers), but usually made from a blousy material.
 They can look nice and crisp, but can be high maintenance (e.g., required dry cleaning or ironing).
 They also can cross into the “too informal” category pretty easily.

-- Pictured: Nordstrom Collection, Lush, Uniqlo, Banana Republic
+- Pictured above (exact top may or may not still be available): Nordstrom Collection, Lush, Uniqlo, Banana Republic

 The White Knit Short-Sleeved Sweater